Image excerpted from Cookie Swap: Creative Treats to Share Throughout the Year by Julia M. Usher

 Orange icing and glaze (optional)

-About 60 drops orange soft gel food coloring
+- About 60 drops orange soft gel food colouring

-About 3 drops red soft gel food coloring
+- About 3 drops red soft gel food colouring

-About 3 drops brown soft gel food coloring
+- About 3 drops brown soft gel food colouring

-1 Position a rack in the center of the oven and preheat the oven to 350 degrees F. Line two or more cookie sheets with parchment paper.
+1 Position a rack in the centre of the oven and preheat the oven to 350 degrees F. Line two or more cookie sheets with parchment paper.

 2 Mix the Pumpkin Spice Cookies.
 Combine the flour, cornstarch, baking soda, baking powder, spices, and salt in a bowl.
 Set aside.
 Place the sugars and butter in the bowl of an electric mixer fitted with a paddle attachment and beat on medium-low speed until well combined.
 Add the egg and beat on medium-high speed until light and fluffy, about 1 to 2 minutes.
 Turn the mixer to low speed and beat in the pumpkin purée and vanilla extract.
 Scrape down the sides of the bowl as needed to ensure even mixing.
 Note: The batter will separate slightly after the addition of the pumpkin, but this is completely expected.
 Stir in the flour mixture, followed by the walnuts and raisins, if desired.